 Enable Flatpak Support

 Flatpak is an open source containerized package format similar to Snap.
 While Snap relies on a central repository for software, Flatpak can be installed from different sources.
 The main source is Flathub.
 Flatpaks are sometimes more up to date than a distribution’s repo.
+Look at our list of the Best Flatpaks.

 sudo apt install -y flatpak